Cocaine: Understanding Its Effects

 Cocaine causes some of the same effects as adrenaline.
 These include rapid heartbeat and fast breathing.
 They also include raised body temperature and blood pressure.
 Users quickly feel a rush of energy and well-being.
 They can begin to rely on this feeling to help them cope with life.
 But the high wears off very fast.
 This happens in less than an hour for powdered cocaine.
 It happens in about 10 minutes for crack cocaine.
 The user will then feel agitated and depressed.
 They will want more cocaine.

 People who use cocaine often become dependent.
 Their behavior will change.
 They become preoccupied with cocaine, often at the expense of other recreational activities.
 The drug can interrupt sleep.
 This can cause mood swings and irritability.
 To lessen these effects, the person may start using alcohol or other sedatives.
 Cocaine use can lower the threshold for brain seizures.
 It can change the brain’s pleasure centers.
 This can cause the brain to need cocaine just to feel normal.
 Crack smoking can lead to chronic sore throat and lung damage.

 Death can result from cocaine use.
 This can happen even in first-time or healthy users.
 Sudden death may be the result of:

 Stopping of blood flow and breathing (cardiorespiratory collapse)

 Some users have a higher risk of death from cocaine use.
 These include users with heart conditions or epilepsy.
 They include people with high blood pressure.
 There are other serious effects.
 Chronic users can become addicted to other drugs.
-They may develop severe mental illness.
+They may develop psychiatric problems.
 People who inject the drug are at risk for diseases such as hepatitis.
 Sharing of needles can spread HIV.